-The per capita income in Middletown in 2010 was $35,084, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $140,336 for a family of four.
+The per capita income in Middletown in 2018 was $43,766, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $175,064 for a family of four.
 However, Middletown contains both very wealthy and poor people as well.

-Middletown is a somewhat ethnically-diverse town.
+Middletown is a very ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include English, Portuguese, Italian, and German.
+Important ancestries of people in Middletown include Irish, English, Italian, Portuguese, and German.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Portuguese.